-4 "Placement Agent" includes any person or entity hired, engaged, retained by, acting on behalf of or serving for the benefit of an investment manager or on behalf of another Placement Agent as a third-party marketer, finder, solicitor, marketer, consultant, broker, or other intermediary to market, solicit, obtain access to the ERS, and/or raise money or investments either directly or indirectly from the ERS.
+&lt;sup>4 "Placement Agent" includes any person or entity hired, engaged, retained by, acting on behalf of or serving for the benefit of an investment manager or on behalf of another Placement Agent as a third-party marketer, finder, solicitor, marketer, consultant, broker, or other intermediary to market, solicit, obtain access to the ERS, and/or raise money or investments either directly or indirectly from the ERS.
 Notwithstanding the foregoing, an individual who is an employee, officer, director, equity holder, partner, member or trustee of an investment manager and who spends one-third or more of his or her time, during a calendar year, managing the securities or assets owned, controlled, invested or held by the investment manager is not a Placement Agent.

-- ii.
-The name of the Placement Agent and resumes of the relevant Placement Agent(s) involved with ERS' investment. - iii.
-Description of any and all compensation paid or agreed to be paid to the Placement Agent, including payment to employees of the investment manager who are retained in order to solicit, or who are paid based in whole or in part upon, an investment from the ERS. - iv.
-Description of the services rendered or the services expected to be performed by the Placement Agent. - v.
+v.
 Name of the regulatory agencies the Placement Agent or any of its affiliates are registered with, such as The Securities and Exchange Commission (SEC), the Financial Industry Regulatory Association (FINRA), or any similar regulatory agency; proof and details of such registration shall be included, or an explanation as to why no registration is required.